Prelf1992/distributed-ml-training-system/README.md

 * Commit 13: Docs: Clean up UI to resolve issue. at 2024-11-14 10:16:14
 * Commit 14: Fix: Add tests for UI to align with standards. at 2024-11-14 16:11:18
 * Commit 15: Build: Clean up script to align with standards. at 2024-11-15 15:48:30
+* Commit 16: Perf: Optimize performance of dependencies for better maintainability. at 2024-11-15 14:12:56